rootminusone8004/Bazarnote/README.md

   - Add features by making a <a href="https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/" target="_blank">pull request</a>.
   - Help to translate to your language by making a <a href="https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/" target="_blank">pull request</a>.

+## github

+This project has a <a href="https://github.com/rootminusone8004/Bazarnote" target="_blank">mirrored repository</a> in GitHub as well.
+You can create pull requests and write issues there.
+But if you can do those things here, please try to avoid the mirrored GitHub repo.

 ## license

 Bazarnote - simple offline shopping list app<br>